nsfm/dualsense-ts/README.md

 controller.wireless; // returns true while connected over bluetooth
 ```

-When the user switches from wired to wireless or vice versa, `dualsense-ts` will reconnect to the same device seamlessly.
+When the user switches from wired to wireless or vice versa, `dualsense-ts` reconnects to the same device.

 ### [Input APIs](https://nsfm.github.io/dualsense-ts/inputs)